StarsThu2016/PIL_Load_Debug/README.md

-# Pillow 5.2.0 reads the jpeg image differently between two devices
+# Pillow 5.2.0 loads the jpeg image differently between two machines
 This repo demos a Pillow issue that I recently noticed.
 Briefly speaking, I found the jpeg image is loaded differently between my two devices.
 Pillow version: 5.2.0
 Platform: Ubuntu 16.04 OS
-By running "python TestPillow.py", one machine outputs as in "Output_aarch64.txt", and another machine outputs as in "Output_x86_64.txt"
+By running "python TestPillow.py", one machine outputs as in "Output_aarch64.txt", and another machine outputs as in "Output_x86_64.txt".
+Note: this issue is not relevant to the CPU architecture, although I was considering so.

 # Snapshot of the checksum of the image on machine 1
 CheckSum:  100836439